 All students who apply for, receive, and/or wish to receive financial aid are affected by the SAP policy and requirements.

-All students are monitored for Satisfactory Academic Progress at the end of each payment period (Summer, Fall/Winter, and Spring comprise our payment periods).
-Federal guidelines require that we count all classes even if a student was not receiving financial aid at the time they were enrolled.
+All students are monitored for Satisfactory Academic Progress at the end of each semester/session (Summer, Fall, Winter, and Spring).
+Federal guidelines require that we count all classes, even if a student was not receiving financial aid at the time they were enrolled.
 Units from all semesters and terms are counted and evaluated.
 Also, units from non-LACCD colleges noted on transcripts received by Admissions & Records Offices in the LACCD will be counted and evaluated.
 Official transcripts from non-LACCD colleges should be submitted to the Admissions and Records Office.

 Classes taken at any of the colleges in our District count toward your enrollment status when determining how much you will be disbursed.
 We therefore hold you accountable for all of the classes that you take within the District.